PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Organization/members/variables/members.md

 The parent object representing the organization.
 It contains information about the organization, including the IDs of the users who are members of it.

+## Returns

+A promise that resolves to an array of user documents found in the database.
+These documents represent the users who are members of the organization.

 ## See

  - User - The User model used to interact with the users collection in the database.